schrammc/schrammc/README.md

 ### Hi there 👋

-I'm Christof Schramm, a Software Engineer specializing in web applications and FP.
+I'm Christof Schramm, a Software Engineer at [Tacto](https://tacto.ai) specializing in web applications and FP.

 My interests are (in no particular order)
 - ⚙️ Programming languages and their implementation